 During Holy Week, Christians commemorate the Passion of Christ, Who died on Good Friday in reparation for the sins of mankind, and rose on Easter Sunday to give new life to all who believe.
 Thus, while Holy Week is solemn and sorrowful, it also anticipates the joy of Easter through the recognition of God's goodness in sending His Son to die for our salvation.

 Stay up to date on the latest Catholicism news and learn more about the Catholic Faith.
 Sign up for our free Catholicism newsletter today!

 Pronunciation: ˈhōlē wēk

-Also Known As: Great and Holy Week (used by the Eastern Orthodox)
+Also Known As: Great and Holy Week (used by the Eastern Catholics and Orthodox)